|What is the Fourth Degree?|

 Dress Code for the Fourth Degree

 The official dress for the Fourth Degree is black tuxedo, black bow tie, plain white pleated tuxedo shirt (NO wing tip shirts), black dress shoes, and cummerbund.
-Members ONLY wearing tuxedos must wear the fourth degree lapel pin, social baldric and white gloves.
+Members ONLY wearing tuxedos must wear the fourth degree lapel pin and social baldric.

 |About the Color Corps....|

 The Color Corps members exemplify all the principles of our Order:

 The public appearance of the Patriotic Degree Knights as a Color Corps at religious and civic functions is an important activity of each assembly.
 By these public demonstrations their loyalties bring credit to themselves and to the Knights of Columbus.